Skip to content

 HackerRank Modified Kaprekar Numbers problem solution

-YASH PAL, 31 July 2024
+YASH PAL, 31 July 20241 December 2025

-In this HackerRank Modified Kaprekar Numbers problem Consider a positive whole number n with d digits.
+In this HackerRank Modified Kaprekar Numbers problem solution Consider a positive whole number n with d digits.
 We square n to arrive at a number that is either 2 x d digits long or (2 x d) – 1 digit long.
 Split the string representation of the square into two parts, l, and r.
 The right-hand part, r must be d digits long.
 The left is the remaining substring.
 Convert those two substrings back to integers, add them and see if you get n.

 HackerRank Modified Kaprekar Numbers problem solution